Morecambe Bay, UK

-Port Meridian deepwater port is a proposed LNG project consisting of a floating storage and regasification unit (FSRU), a subsea pipeline, and onshore facilities that will connect to the national grid at Barrow-in-Furness, UK.
+Port Meridian deepwater port is a proposed LNG project consisting of floating storage and regasification unit (FSRU), a subsea pipeline and onshore facilities that will connect to the national grid at Barrow-in-Furness, UK.
 The FSRU is based on Höegh LNG’s proprietary technology.

 Located in Morecambe Bay offshore Barrow-in-Furness, the project has received all major approvals, while the final investment decision (FID) to construct the port and pipeline infrastructure is expected by mid-2016 with first gas estimated to flow from the fourth quarter of 2018.
 The project is currently in its commercialisation phase.